sablier-labs/v1-subgraph/README.md

 # Sablier Subgraph

-This is our subgraph, a collection of GraphQL schemas and mappings that parse the data broadcast on the Ethereum blockchain.
+This is our subgraph, a collection of GraphQL schemas and mappings that parse the events broadcast by the Sablier protocol on the Ethereum blockchain.

 Our smart contracts can be found in this [repository](https://github.com/sablierhq/sablier).